yehuda-lev/pyrogram/docs/source/index.rst

 .. admonition :: USE AT YOUR OWN RISK
     :class: tip

-    All of the repositories that we merge features from are listed in `Release Notes <https://telegramplayground.github.io/pyrogram/releases/changes-in-this-fork.html>`_ file.
+    All of the repositories that we merge features from are listed in :doc:`Release Notes <releases/changes-in-this-fork>` file.

 Support